Wiznet/WizFi360_arduino_library/README.md

 ![][link-connect_to_serial_com_port_2]

-2. If the example works normally on WizFi360-EVB-Pico, you can see the Wi-Fi connection log and infomation such as SSID, BSSID, etc.
+2. If the example works normally on WizFi360-EVB-Pico, you can see the Wi-Fi connection log and information such as SSID, BSSID, etc.

 ![][link-see_wi-fi_connection_log_and_infomation_such_as_ssid_bssid_etc_on_wizfi360-evb-pico]